Friditai/Data-analysis-Engineering-Project/README.md

 Milena Węsiora

-promoter of thesis: dr hab.
+thesis supervisor: dr hab.
 Jan Franz

 The aim of the project to use modified Newtonian dynamics to describe new data for rotation curves of galaxies from astronomical observations by Lelli et al. (The Astronomical Journal, 152 (2016) 157).